pydicom/pynetdicom/docs/index.rst

 User Guide
 ----------
-The :ref:`user_guide` is intended as an introduction to pynetdicom3 and explains how to install and use the API, as well as covering the basics of DICOM.
+The :ref:`user_guide` is intended as an introduction to pynetdicom3 and explains how to install and use the API, as well as covering the basics of DICOM networking.
 For detailed reference documentation of the functions and classes see the :ref:`reference`.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    user/installation
-   user/dicom
-   user/scu
-   user/scp
-   user/association
-   user/message
+   user/quickstart
+   user/basics
    user/conformance

 Examples